 MTurk allows researchers to have access to a large population of willing participants for research studies.
 Researchers can generate a HIT (Human Intelligence Task) that gives MTurk users a title and description of the online task (recruitment announcement).
 The HIT includes:

 What do academic researchers need to consider when submitting a MTurk study to the IRB?

 Recruitment: The recruitment announcement (HIT) must be submitted to the IRB for review.
 Researchers should:

 Consent: The first page of the online survey should include the consent document.
 Researchers will request a waiver of documentation of informed consent in Mentor IRB when submitting their IRB application.
 Consent will be verified by selecting "I agree" at the bottom of the survey page.
 If the participant selects "I do not agree" they will be taken to a page thanking them for their time.
 The NKU informed consent template has language specifically related to MTurk studies.

 Debrief: If deception or incomplete disclosure is being used, the last page of the survey could include the debriefing information.

 Confidentiality: MTurk for research purposes is considered confidential, not anonymous.
-Recent research shows that MTurk workers IDs can easily be linked to an individual’s Amazon profiles including the individual’s wish lists and previous product reviews.
-This means research must use caution in deciding what information to collect from participants.
+Recent research shows that MTurk worker IDs can easily be linked to an individual’s Amazon profiles including the individual’s wish lists and previous product reviews.
+This means researchers must use caution in deciding what information to collect from participants.
 The default should be that participant MTurk worker IDs not be collected.
-If it is necessary to collect worker IDs, then the researcher should ensure that worker IDs are kept confidential and secure, are not linked by to study data, and are deleted after use.
+If it is necessary to collect worker IDs, then the researcher should ensure that worker IDs are kept confidential and secure, are not linked by to study data and are deleted after use.

 Excerpted from https://www.umass.edu/research/guidance/mturk-guidance